 How does the NSX integration look like?
 How did we design it?

 To start, the integration uses NSX-T since this makes the solution applicable to any compute environment, and not just vSphere.
-E.g. NSX-T will allow us to support Kubernetes on a variety of compute platforms – such as Photon-Platform (which uses ESXi hosts with vCenter), Baremetal Linux servers, Public Clouds, and KVM based virtualization environments.
+E.g. NSX-T will allow us to support Kubernetes on a variety of compute platforms – such as Photon-Platform (which uses ESXi hosts without vCenter), Baremetal Linux servers, Public Clouds, and KVM based virtualization environments.

 To integrate Kubernetes with NSX-T we intend to develop three major Components; 1) the NSX Container Plugin (NCP), 2) the NSX CNI Plugin and 3) NSX Kube-Proxy.